compmeist/simple_js_cache/README.md

 ## On Server
-I believe you can modify for use in Node.js
+This is an frontend module - I believe it could modified for use in Node.js